sthiede/Comparative_Genomics/day2_morning/README.md

 ls

-# Copy this report to your local system and open it in a browser for visual inspection
+# transfer this report to your local system and open it in a browser for visual inspection

 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w18_fluxod/username/day2_morn/workshop_multiqc.html /path-to-local-directory/